 # 10 – Sunshine Superman – Donovan

 Few songs encapsulated the dawn of the psychedelic era as vividly as Donovan’s 1966 hit “Sunshine Superman.”
-Written by Donovan and recorded at EMI Studios in London in December 1965, the song fused folk, rock, and emerging psychedelic sounds with its distinctive harpsichord, sitar-like guitar tones, and hypnotic rhythm.
+Written by Donovan and recorded at EMI Studios in London in December 1965, the song fused folk, rock, and emerging psychedelic sounds, featuring distinctive harpsichord and sitar-like guitar tones, as well as a hypnotic rhythm.
 Produced by Mickie Most, the track featured session guitarist Jimmy Page, later of Led Zeppelin fame, and bassist John Paul Jones, both contributing to its innovative musical structure.
 Released as a single in July 1966, “Sunshine Superman” became Donovan’s first major international success, reaching number one on the Billboard Hot 100 in the United States and number two on the UK Singles Chart.

 # 9 – Champagne Supernova – Oasis